latchbio/latch/docs/source/basics/parameter_types.md

 The Latch SDK supports first-class static typing.
 All input parameters and output values must be annotated with types in the function signature.

-These type annotations validate task values and guide construction of parameter-specific frontend components when your interface is generated at registration.
+These type annotations validate task values and guide the construction of parameter-specific frontend components when your interface is generated at registration.

 ---

 ## Supported Types

-Tasks support all native Python types, while workflow only supports a subset of types.

 Below is an exhaustive list of supported workflow parameter types currently shipped with the SDK, and how they will translate to the workflow GUI once the workflow is registered.